OleSkaar/Plunder/Index/Dungeon adventuring.md

 Characters have a 2-in-6 chance of triggering a trap when they take an action that could trigger it.

 ## Searching for traps
-Room traps can be found with a successful Intellect check.
+Room traps can be found with a successful Intelligence check.
 Treasure traps require a successful Burglary skill.

 ## Wandering monsters
 The GM rolls for wandering monsters every second dungeon turn.
 The chance is usually 1-in-6.
 Monsters are 2d6x10 feet away.
 Roll a d8 to decide the direction, where 1 is north, 2 is north east, 3 is east, etc.